CH4 Dispatches - Kill Zone Inside Gaza (2024)

 Snippet from Wikipedia: Israeli–Palestinian conflict

-The conflict has its origins in the rise of Zionism in Europe and the arrival of Jewish settlers to Ottoman Palestine in the late 19th and early 20th centuries.
-The local Arab population opposed Zionism, primarily out of fear of territorial displacement and dispossession.
-The Zionist movement garnered the support of an imperial power in the 1917 Balfour Declaration issued by Britain, which promised to support the creation of a "Jewish homeland in Palestine".
-Following the British occupation of the formerly Ottoman region during World War I, Mandatory Palestine was established as a British mandate.
+The conflict has its origins in the rise of Zionism in the late 19th century in Europe, a movement which aimed to establish a Jewish state through the colonization of Palestine, synchronously with the first arrival of Jewish settlers to Ottoman Palestine in 1882.
+The Zionist movement garnered the support of an imperial power in the 1917 Balfour Declaration issued by Britain, which promised to support the creation of a "Jewish homeland" in Palestine.
+Following British occupation of the formerly Ottoman region during World War I, Mandatory Palestine was established as a British mandate.
 Increasing Jewish immigration led to tensions between Jews and Arabs which grew into intercommunal conflict.
-In 1936, an Arab revolt erupted demanding independence, which the British suppressed.
+In 1936, an Arab revolt erupted demanding independence and an end to British support for Zionism, which was suppressed by the British.
+Eventually tensions led to the United Nations adopting a partition plan in 1947, triggering a civil war.

 Trailer